varigence/docs/bimlflex/metadata-editors/objects.md

 ![BimlFlex Objects Editor](images/bfx-object-editor-overview.png "BimlFlex Objects Editor")

 **Objects** within BimlFlex are displayed in hierarchical tree view on the left sidenav menu.
-The number of Objects will be displayed next to the Object name in parentheses.

-Selecting a single Object will immediately navigate the user to the Parameter edit screen.
+Selecting an Object will navigate the user to the Details Tab edit screen.

-Selecting multiple Objects will display a list of all objects available.
-The user may navigate to any Object by selecting from the displayed list.

 ## Details Tab